criticalcsed/criticalcsed/program.md

 # Interested in becoming a middle or high school CS teacher in Washington state?

-We're creating a [state-approved](https://www.pesb.wa.gov/pathways/becoming-an-educator/find-an-endorsement-offering/) pathway for aspiring teachers to do exactly that.
+Our team offers a [state-approved](https://www.pesb.wa.gov/pathways/becoming-an-educator/find-an-endorsement-offering/) pathway for aspiring teachers to do exactly that.
 And it couldn't be more needed: fewer than [half of middle and high schools](https://www.csforallwa.org/for-all) in Washington state teach any CS, and when they do, only a fraction of students engage.
 Less than 1% of students in Washington state learn anything about CS.
 Additionally, 90% of CS teachers in Washington state are White men or women, even though only 75% of Washington youth are White.
 Schools desperately need teachers of color in the classroom, across the state.

-The new program is part of the University of Washington's existing top-ranked 1-year Masters in Teaching (called STEP, short for [Secondary Teacher Education Program](https://education.uw.edu/programs/teacher/secondary)), which starts in Spring each year.
+The new program is part of the University of Washington's top-ranked 1-year Masters in Teaching (called STEP, short for [Secondary Teacher Education Program](https://education.uw.edu/programs/teacher/secondary)), which starts in Spring each year.
 We're creating a 5th quarter add-on endorsement, which means that teacher candidates enroll in the 1-year degree, earn a first endorsement in math, science, social studies, language arts, or world languages, then stay for an additional quarter to earn a second endorsement in CS.

 This dual-endorsement structure not only makes you a competitive candidate for teaching positions, but positions you well to teach both standalone CS courses, as well as integrate CS into other subject areas that you teach.